 retroarch-core-options.cfg file, found in:

 lr-fbalpha will attempt to keep a permanent record of any high scores you set, but some games will not save these by default.
-There is a supplementary file that you can transfer to your Pi that will enable high score saving for more games, called
+There is a supplementary file that is automatically installed to your Pi that will enable high score saving for more games, called

-When high scores are saved, they are kept in the same directory as
+When high scores are saved, they are kept in the current rom directory as

 lr-fbalpha supports a useful feature where you can rebind the keys for individual games, without impacting the internal libretro hotkey macros (select & R = quicksave, etc).
 These rebinding options are accessed and saved in the same way as the dipswitches above.